Drug den maintainer killed, 4 other arrested in Barmm

-The Philippine Drug Enforcement Agency in Barmm (PDEA-Barmm) identified the fatality as alias Ola, the main subject of the anti-drug operation.
+The Philippine Drug Enforcement Agency (PDEA) in Barmm identified the fatality as alias Ola, the main subject of the anti-drug operation.

 The PDEA-Barmm said the shootout broke out after Ola opened fire, prompting the operatives to return fire.
 The firefight lasted for approximately 20 minutes.